From Live to Recording: Consumer Demand and Response to Price Across the Livestreaming Lifecycle: Context and Data

+Upon approval from Zhihu, the event is listed on the platform for purchase, typically 2-3 weeks before its starting time.\footnote{Details on how events are listed on the Zhihu Live homepage over time are provided in Section \ref{sec:iv-validity}.} During the livestream, the creator gives a live talk on the chosen topic by sending text, voice, and picture messages.
+The duration of the live session typically ranges between one and two hours.
+Moreover, the creator can interact with the audience by replying to their questions and comments.
+See an example in Web Appendix \ref{app:zhihu}.
+After the livestream concludes, consumers have the opportunity to provide feedback, by leaving a rating on a 5-point scale and open text comments.
+The Live recording is then made available for purchase at the same price, but without the opportunity to interact in real time with the creator.

-It is important to note that once a creator sets a price for her/his Live and the Live is listed on Zhihu, the creator cannot change the price.
-This prevents strategic price adjustment by the creator in response to realized demand.
-The only possible change to the price comes from the \emph{platform} which chooses a small set of Lives (about 15\%) to promote via a discount.
-The platforms makes the discount available to consumers sometime between the listing of the Live and the day of the livestream.
-As a result, creators have no influence on the choice to promote as well as the duration of the promotion.
-In addition, the platform runs in-site banner advertising for few Lives hosted by celebrities.
-These are the only marketing activities conducted by the platform within our study period.\footnote{Anecdotal evidence suggests that some creators promote their Lives on social media platforms such as Wechat and Sina Weibo, but we find that only less than 1\% of all of the ticket sales originated from outside Zhihu over our study period.
-This suggests that this type of marketing efforts led by creators is unlikely to influence demand.}
+Note that once creators set a price for their Live events, they cannot change the price after being listed for purchase.
+This prevents strategic price adjustments by creators in response to realized demand.
+The only possible within-event price variation comes from platform promotions, in which the platform offers discounts on a small subset of events (approximately 10\%).
+These discounted events are excluded from our study sample.
+In addition, the platform runs in-site banner advertising for a few events hosted by influential users or celebrities, which we control for in our study.
+These are the only marketing activities conducted by the platform during our study period.
+More details on the operation of the Zhihu Live website are provided in Section \ref{sec:iv-validity}.